mdasifahamed/Scripts-For-Interacting-Mock-DEXs/README.md

 const amountOfTheEtherToSend = ethers.parseUnits("0.15", "ether");
 ```

-- This `token_address` which represent the token must be approved to all the DEX's with the same amount of `amount` this.
+- This `token_address` which represent the token must be approved to all the DEX's with the same amount of `amount` this. **Hint:** Use `ApproveToDexs.js`

-DES's this have this amount of the tokens.
+DEX's must have this amount of the tokens approval.

 ```javascript
 const amount = ethers.parseUnits("3000", "ether");